 An effective pastoral team sees academic progress and personal welfare.
 As well as looking after academic needs everyone at RIC is committed to ensuring those who join us from overseas are kept happy, healthy, safe and well fed.

-We help with all the practical details of becoming a student in the UK such as opening a bank account and using public transport.
+Boarding staff ensure new students are picked up from the airport, welcomed and shown around Rochester and the College.
 Our College nurse Ammy Bjerkan ensures that all students register locally with a doctor and have access to medical care.

 At RIC student accommodation is located on the urban campus, so commuting from classes to boarding facilities is not required.
 All pupils are closely supervised by resident staff in a safe and secure environment.

 We will manage the arrival of international boarders in September 2020 in a proactive, caring and safe manner.
 Our commitment is based on both the current and projected situations and may well change before September 2020 accordingly.